pfunks/TCTest/test_faq.md

 ## How do I improve my reputation score?

 Every time another user upvotes one of your posts or comments, it increases your reputation score.
 Users with a higher reputation than you will have more of a positive effect.
-Also, the more Steem Power that the voter has, the higher the effect as well.
+The more STEEM Power that the voter has, the larger the effect is as well.
 The best way to earn upvotes is by adding value to the Steemit community.

 ## What causes my reputation score to go down?

 The only way for your reputation score to go down is to be downvoted by another user.
 Not all downvotes will cause a reputation loss though.

 - Downvotes from users with a lower reputation score than you will not hurt your score.
-- If your post or comment that was downvoted still received more upvotes than downvotes (measured in Steem Power vests), then the net effect on your reputation score will still be positive.
+- If your post or comment that was downvoted still received more upvotes than downvotes (weighted by SP), then the net effect on your reputation score will still be positive.

 ## Why does my reputation score matter?

 A reputation score is one way Steemit measures the amount of value you have brought to the community.
 In real estate, they say there are three variables of the utmost importance: location, location, location.
 On Steemit, those things are: reputation, reputation, reputation.
 It’s not to say other variables aren’t important, but reputation will be an enormous factor in your level of success.

-Many Steemians glance at users’ reputation scores when deciding which articles to read because they know higher reputation scores means it is much more likely quality original content.
+Many Steemians glance at users’ reputation scores when deciding which articles to read because they know higher reputation scores means it is much more likely quality content.
 Furthermore, the higher your rep, the more effect your vote will have on the reputation of others.

-It is worth noting that if your reputation goes below 0, Steemit will hide your posts and comments making it very difficult to gain monetary rewards and followers.
+It is worth noting that if your reputation score goes below 0, Steemit will hide your posts and comments making it very difficult to gain monetary rewards and followers.
 This incentivises online etiquette and respect for your fellow Steemians.

 # Followers, Feeds, and Resteem

 ## What is Resteeming?

 This is like reblogging or sharing posts on other platforms.
-Once your reblog a post it will appear in your feed to your followers as if you had posted it yourself.
+Once you resteem a post it will appear in your feed and in your followers' feeds as if you had posted it yourself.
 Use it conservatively and with caution.
-It is great to want to share content you like and appreciate with people you follow, but you don't want to annoy them by overdoing it.
+It is great to want to share content you like and appreciate with people you follow, but you don't want to overwhelm your followers either.

 ## Can I share on other social media?